A Legacy of Success

 In 1984 AEDC took steps to purchase the former Mack Trucks Plants 4 and 4A, a sprawling and dilapidated industrial complex just south of Center City.
 In 1989, Plant 4A was reopened as the Bridgeworks Enterprise Center, a unique business incubator project dedicated to manufacturing startups and entrepreneurship.

-Today the Bridgeworks Enterprise Center is home to a variety of rising startups, including ColdEdge Technologies, a leader in cryogenic refrigeration systems, Zero Truck, a manufacturer of “zero emission” fully electric medium duty trucks, and MTS Ventures, a design engineering and prototyping firm.
+Today the Bridgeworks Enterprise Center is home to a variety of rising startups, including ColdEdge Technologies, a leader in cryogenic refrigeration systems, The Colony Meadery, an urban micro-winery specializing in meads (honey-based wines), and MTS Ventures, a design engineering and prototyping firm.
 The business incubator has helped launch more than 40 companies that have created nearly 300 jobs.

 Over the past 15 years AEDC has worked to refurbish and lease the neighboring Bridgeworks Industrial Center, a 263,000-square-foot facility, which is now home to several thriving companies.
 Over the past decade the Bridgeworks Industrial Center has welcomed the Lehigh Valley Grand Prix; Gateway Industrial Services, a steel fabricator; and Terra Group, a manufacturer of portable water purification systems for the U.S. Armed Forces and other customers.